 The Best Order to Apply Skincare Products at Night

-A good rule of thumb to follow is to layer your skincare according to weight, starting with the lightest and working your way to the thickest.
+A good rule of thumb to follow is to layer your skincare according to the products weight, starting with the lightest and working your way to the thickest.

-My process seems like a lot but it only takes about 10 minutes at night, and after a long day of work and kids, it’s a lovely way to mentally prepare to sleep and transition to bedtime.
+My process seems like a lot but it only takes about 10 minutes at night, and after a long day, it’s a lovely way to mentally prepare to sleep and transition to bedtime.

 How to Apply Skincare Products at Night